Optimal Transport under Group Fairness Constraints: Formalizing Group Fairness in OT

-\begin{ex} Consider the segregated schooling system of Example~\ref{ex:1}.
+We hence write $\Pi(\mathbf{p},\mathbf{q})$ the set of fairness targets. \begin{ex} Consider the segregated schooling system of Example~\ref{ex:1}.
 Let $p := \mathbb{P}(S=\textnormal{low})$ and $q := \mathbb{P}(W=\textnormal{non-elite})$.
 A newly appointed city administrator wishes to limit social homogamy within public schools, and hence requires $60\%$ of student with low social status to be matched to elite schools.
 The fairness target can be written as